Sean Spencer (American football): New York Giants

 It was announced that Spencer would make the jump to the NFL for the 2020 season coaching with the New York Giants under Joe Judge.

 Florida

 It was announced on January 11, 2022, that Spencer would join Florida as its co-defensive coordinator and defensive-line coach under head coach Billy Napier, after originally accepting the same position at Duke.

 Texas A&M

 It was announced on December 3, 2023, that Spencer would join Texas A&M as its defensive-line coach under head coach Mike Elko.

+Virginia Tech

+On February 4, 2026, James Franklin announced that Spencer would serve as the Virginia Tech Hokies run game coordinator and defensive line coach.